TacoWolf/garden/pages/zettlekasten.md

 - **prev:** [[personal knowledge management]]
 - zettlekasten is a german word meaning "slip box".
-- zettlekasten is a note taking system. it was popularized by sonkhe ahrens by documenting the way that []
+- zettlekasten is a note taking system. it was popularized by [sonkhe ahrens' "how to take smart notes"](https://www.soenkeahrens.de/en/takesmartnotes) by documenting the way that [niklas luhmann](https://en.wikipedia.org/wiki/Niklas_Luhmann) was able to use
 - the original zettlekastens were card files consisting of small pieces of information stored on note cards kept in card filing cabinets.
 	- these small pieces of information are called [[zettles]].
 	- [[zettles]] are usually linked together to create a mental network of information.